Māui (Hawaiian mythology): Restraining the Sun

-Māui's next feat is to stop the sun from moving so fast.
-His mother Hina complains that her kapa (bark cloth) is unable to dry because the days are so short.
-Māui climbs to the mountain Hale-a-ka-lā (house of the sun) and lassoes the sun’s rays as the sun comes up, using a rope made from his sister's hair.
-The sun pleads for life and agrees that the days shall be long in summer and short in winter (Pukui, Elbert, & Mookini 1974:36).
+Māui's next feat was to stop the sun from moving so fast.
+His mother Hina complained that her kapa (bark cloth) was unable to dry because the days were so short.
+Māui climbed to the mountain Hale-a-ka-lā (house of the sun) and lassoed the sun’s rays as the sun came up, using a rope made from his sister's hair.
+The sun plead for life and agreed that the days shall be long in summer and short in winter (Pukui, Elbert, & Mookini 1974:36).

-In another version, Hina sends him to a big wiliwili tree where he finds his old blind grandmother setting out bananas and steals them one by one until she recognises him and agrees to help him.
-He sits by the trunk of the tree to rope the sun (Beckwith 1970:230).
-The constellation Māui's fishhook (known in the West as Scorpio) is named after this.
+In another version, Hina sends him to a big wiliwili tree where he found his old blind grandmother setting out bananas and steals them one by one until she recognised him and agreed to help him.
+He sat by the trunk of the tree to rope the sun (Beckwith 1970:230).
+The constellation Māui's fishhook (known in the West as Scorpio) was named after this.